Before travel guide

 - Q11.
 Where are the quarantine locations?

-U.S. Army Garrison Humphreys is the primary quarantine location with USAG-Casey as alternate, and USAG-Daegu as last resort.
+U.S. Army Garrison Humphreys is the primary quarantine location with USAG-Casey and USAG-Daegu available as alternate locations if needed.

 - Q12.
 Does Eighth Army have enough spaces to quarantine all inbound personnel?

 Yes.
-Eighth Army has built in enough capacity to house and support the anticipated surge of personnel arriving to Korea in the upcoming weeks ahead.
+Eighth Army has built in enough capacity to house and support personnel arriving to Korea.